lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 B = { alpha, beta, gamma}
 ```

 is a set of three tuples that can be indexed in 6 possible ways.
-For the sake of simplicity and avoid verbose mathematical notation let's assume columns `id` and `fk` corresponds to the first and second component of a bidimensional vector.
+For the sake of simplicity and avoid verbose mathematical notation let's assume columns `id` and `fk` correspond to the first and second component of a bidimensional vector.
 Then set B is indicated as follow:

 ```console
 B = {(5,100),(7,200),(9,200)}